Aku-Mael/auma_nhentai/README.md

 # NHentai API
 ## Description
-This is an API to interact with the manga of the [NHentai](https://nhentai.net) web through python3.
+This is an API to interact with the web [NHentai] (https://nhentai.net) to know the information and download hentai through its code and using python3.
 It will show the following characteristics:
 + Name
 + Code
 + ID